• Journalism

 John has worked in news media, including for The Star-Ledger (Newark, N.J.) and the NPR show “On Point” (WBUR-Boston), served as an advisor to social media companies, and was an assistant director at Harvard’s Shorenstein Center on Media, Politics and Public Policy, where he helped found the Journalist’s Resource project.
 He has also served on the advisory board of Project Information Literacy.

-An affiliate of the Northeastern School of Public Policy and Urban Affairs, John co-founded Northeastern’s Co-Laboratory for Data ImpactJohn is also a faculty affiliate with the Global Resilience Institute and the NULab for Texts, Maps, and Networks.
+An affiliate of the Northeastern School of Public Policy and Urban Affairs, John co-founded Northeastern’s Co-Lab for Data ImpactJohn is also a faculty affiliate with the Global Resilience Institute and the NULab for Texts, Maps, and Networks.
 He was general co-chair of the Computation + Journalism Symposium in 2020 and 2021.
-He holds a Doctor of Education (Ed.D.) from Northeastern University, with a research concentration in higher education administration and organizational communication and learning.
-He is a graduate of Bowdoin College (magna cum laude) and holds an M.S. from Columbia University Graduate School of Journalism and an M.A. from Middlebury College.
+He is a graduate of Bowdoin College (magna cum laude); and holds an M.A. from Middlebury College, an M.S. from Columbia University Graduate School of Journalism, and a Doctor of Education (Ed.D.) from Northeastern University, with a research concentration in higher education administration and organizational communication and learning.

 Courses Taught